grueproof/teamcharter/TeamCharterWorkshop.md

 The goal for meeting norms is to outline which meetings and communications are mandatory for the team.
 These can be individual bullet points, like so:

-* A daily standup to be held Monday-Thursday
+* A daily stand-up to be held Monday-Thursday
 * An estimation scheduled every day but only used when team members have new work to discuss and review
 * A retrospective to review team process (as opposed to project retros) to be held one a month.
 * Outings at Sully's Irish Pub as needed.